What Are Meme Stocks?

 Due to the volatility, hedge funds began losing billions of dollars while novice investors were raking in decent payoffs.
 In turn, this led to further interest from new investors looking to “stick it to the man,” so to speak.
 And GameStop was just the beginning.

-Each of these stocks has realized skyrocketing share prices during periods of social media influence over the past few months.
+Each of these stocks has had its share prices skyrocket during periods of social media influence over the past two years.
 Nevertheless, data shows that each company faced major volatility following the original rise in share price.
 So, while some investors brought in great returns, others most likely lost huge chunks of their investment.

 Investing in Stocks That Go Viral